top of page

 Role: Project Manager, UX/UI Designer (Freelance)

-Within a team of four, I led a UX redesign of their landing page, onboarding flow, and core platform features to make the experience more intuitive.
+Team: Within a team of four, I led a redesign of Shaker's landing page, onboarding flow, and core platform features for a more intuitive experience.

 • Converting freemium users into paid subscribers